We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific Northwest and Alaska.

 Seattle Children’s doctors hold neurology clinics at PeaceHealth Ketchikan Medical Center.

 We work with Providence Alaska Medical Center to bring our specialists in several medical fields to Anchorage, saving children and their families the time, expense and stress of extended travel.

 SouthEast Alaska Regional Health Consortium

-In partnership with the SouthEast Alaska Regional Health Consortium, Children’s experts provide services in neurology at Juneau Medical Center.
+In collaboration with the SouthEast Alaska Regional Health Consortium, Seattle Children’s experts provide services in neurology at Juneau Medical Center.
 At Mt.
 Edgecumbe Hospital in Sitka, our specialists in neurology and cardiology see children and their families.